cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

 On your managing machine where Cloudmesh client tools is installed:

-If your managing machine is running Linux...
+If your managing machine is running Linux:

 .. prompt:: bash